COSC3020/graph-representations-noahvogt1/README.md

 # Graph Representations
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+I used information from the slides to help understand the matrix a little better along with the terms to make sure I had it exactly right.

 Implement a function that converts an adjacency matrix to an adjacency list for a directed unweighted graph using the template in `code.js`.
 Test your new